Cambodia has halted and reduced the transmission of HIV, with new infections dropping from 3,900 in 2005 to less than 1,000 in 2019.

 We have been responding to HIV in Cambodia for over 20 years.
 What started as an Alliance project in 1997 has now grown into KHANA, the largest non-governmental organisation working on HIV in Cambodia.

 Although the number of new infections has decreased significantly, we need to keep working to see this number fall even further.
-KHANA’s work helps prevent new infections, particularly among key affected populations.
+KHANA’s work helps prevent new infections, particularly among the most marginalised groups.

 OUR IMPACT IN CAMBODIA